applitude/applitude.github.io/_posts/english posts/2016-09-08-vedtekter_en.md

 ---
 layout: post
+lang: 'en'
-title: Vedtekter
+title: Statutes
 ---

-## Vedtekter for Applitude studentforening
+## Statutes for Applitude student organization

+##### To keep the integrity of the statutes we only have a norwegian version

 ### §1 - Navn, tilhørighet og formål